CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Solutions.md

 <center><img src='Team_6/06-wayne_problem.png' width='250'></center>

 Given its size, we followed the same sequence to solve it.
-First, [the brute force solutions](./Team_6/UD-MIS_Problem-Brute_force.ipynb)):
+First, [the brute force solutions](./Team_6/UD-MIS_Problem-Brute_force.ipynb):

 <center><img src='Team_6/07-wayne_solutions.png' width='600'></center>

-We tried different schedules used for classical annealing to study [this problem](./Team_6/ej3.py) and the best results were obtained with the second scheme.
+We tried the different schedules used for classical annealing to study [this problem](./Team_6/ej3.py) and the best results were obtained with the second scheme.

-For the quantum annealing, we tried running 10000 samples for each scheme ([run_quantum_annealing.ipynb](./Team_6/Team_6/run_quantum_annealing.ipynb)), and the new controls  for the annealing show an advantange with regard to the previous version.
+For the quantum annealing, we tried running 10000 samples for each scheme (see [run_quantum_annealing.ipynb](./Team_6/Team_6/run_quantum_annealing.ipynb)), and the new controls for the annealing show an advantange with regard to the previous version.
 We constructed the histograms by dropping out the configurations with less than samples/40 counts.
 From the histograms, its clear that the smoothed versions of the controls increase the number of counts for the right configurations.

 <center><img src='Team_6/08-Wayne_q_annealing.png' width='800'></center>